 Landing at ferry port near the Vearin Pagoda (ហៅវត្តព្រែកលៀប), and we are back at outskirts of Phnom Penh!

 Running late we decided to to hire a couple of tuktuks to take us over to Toul Sleng, 11 km. away, at USD7/= each.
 The fare is much cheaper at the outskirts, within the city a short 3 km. ride around the Riverside may cost USD10/=.
+And here we are, with our Bromptons bicycles folded and loaded onto the tuk-tuk too!
+That's the advantage of a folding bike.

 The Toul Sleng Genocide Museum is quite a hair-raising experience to visit, one have to steel one's heart to see the gruesome exhibits within.
 My buddies came out looking sombre and sad perhaps even a bit teary-eyed.